NethermindEth/agentarena-docs/docs/builder-guide/deploy.md

 - Fill in your agent name and webhook URL
 - Save settings

-Note: If you are using our template, the endpoint should be your `deployed_address/webhook`.
+Note: In order to connect to the platform, your webhook URL has to be publicly accessible on the web, so you can use a simple service such as [localtunnel](https://localtunnel.me) to expose it.
+If you are using our template, the endpoint should be `deployed_url/webhook`.

 ![Save Settings](/img/save_settings.png)